 - pick a few that you think cater's to your child's needs without overwhelming them

-Read books about the first day, or watch a YouTube Video that shows a positive example of children attending school.
+Read books about the first day.
 This will provide your child with visuals and help prepare them for common school procedures.
 A large part of Kindergarten is social interactions.
-"Stand Tall Molly Lou Melon" is an excellent story that demonstrates self confidence.

 Your confidence in the teacher will help your child feel secure as you drop them off.
 Refer to the teacher by name and learn the names of their classmates.
 Your child will enjoy feeling like you are both in this together.

 Say goodbye at the door and assure your child that you will be back when the school day is over.
 Do not sneak out.
 This will cause more anxiety.
 Allow the teacher to gently guide your child to their seat.